walt-id/waltid-identity/docs/ts12-sca-payment-demo.md

 ## Unattended checks

-The Android DC API CI phase and both iOS demo CI lanes also run three real-app payment cases: approval, review cancellation and denied authentication.
+The Android DC API CI phase and both iOS demo CI lanes also run four real-app payment cases: approval, review cancellation, denied authentication and missing required translations.
 Each provisions through the normal setup and issuance UI.
 Approval checks the returned KB-JWT and executed verifier policies; negative cases require no credential response and no verifier success.
 The iOS cases use URL presentation; Android uses Credential Manager with ordinary previews disabled.